HajraZawwar/Instagram-Lite-Clone/README.md

-Certainly!
-Here's an updated `README.md` file for your [Instagram-Lite-Clone](https://github.com/HajraZawwar/Instagram-Lite-Clone) project.
-This version reflects the integration of Flask, MongoDB, AWS S3, and environment variable management using `python-dotenv`.

----

 # 📸 Instagram Lite Clone

 A lightweight Instagram clone built with Flask, MongoDB, and AWS S3.
 This application allows users to register, log in, upload images, and view a feed of posts.